Hunter Wohler: College career

 Wohler played college football for the Wisconsin Badgers as a safety.
 He played in all 13 games as a true freshman at Wisconsin in 2021, recording 17 tackles and one sack.
 He played in only six games with one start his sophomore year due to injury and finished the year with 21 tackles and one interception.
 Wohler returned to Wisconsin as a starter in 2023.

 Professional career

-On April 26, 2025, Wohler was selected 232nd overall in the seventh round of the 2025 NFL draft by the Indianapolis Colts.
+Wohler was selected by the Indianapolis Colts with the 232nd overall pick in the seventh round of the 2025 NFL draft.
 He signed a four-year contract with the Colts on May 9.
 The Colts initially listed him as a linebacker before reverting him back to a safety, though general manager Chris Ballard stated that Wohler would spend time playing both positions.
 He was placed on injured reserve on August 18, ending his 2025 season after suffering a Lisfranc injury.